code2344/CircleOS/README.md

 In reflection, I am very happy with the progress I made on this OS.
 It has been a long journey, with many failures, learning moments, and successes, but overall, I am very proud of this work.
 I will continue to develop this into the future, and to those reading this, please email me for any questions whatsoever at [ ruben@scstudios.tech ]

+## Available programs
+ls - shows all files
+info - shows info about the operating system stat - shows program statistics greet - simple text output test cat - reads the contents of a file dir - alias of ls write - writes text to a text file date - prints the bios date lsv - list verbose ( as the current image is a debug image, lsv is functionally identical to ls )

 ## Installation Guide
 I have no idea why you'd want to install this on your computer, considering it's an unfinished and not super useful OS, but if you do: